 Students must have successfully completed all Level I and Level II, clinical experiences, and have graduated from an accredited occupational therapy program to be eligible to sit for the national Occupational Therapist Registered Examination.
 States have licensure laws that occupational therapists must comply with to practice in that state.
 The accreditation Council for Occupational Therapy Education (ACOTE) and the American Occupational Therapy Association have mandated that all entry-level occupational therapists be prepared at the master degree level beginning January 2007.
 Therefore, all pre-occupational therapy students will be required to apply to the Baker College Center for Graduate Studies upon completion of the Pre-Occupational Therapy program.
-The Baker College Bachelor of Health Science and Master of Occupational Therapy programs are combined as a 4+2 degree program; students complete four years of undergraduate study and one year of graduate study.
-Graduate admission is open only to students who have completed the Pre-Occupational Therapy program at Baker College of Flint.
+The Baker College Bachelor of Health Science and Master of Occupational Therapy programs are combined as a 4+2 degree program; students complete four years of undergraduate study and two years of graduate study.
+Graduate admission is open only to students who have completed the Pre-Occupational Therapy program at Baker College of Auburn Hills.

 A felony conviction may affect a graduate’s ability to sit for the NBCOT examination or attain state licensure

 Students are encouraged to contact state licensure agencies and the National Board for Certification in Occupational Therapy (NBCOT) at (301) 990-7979 or www.nbcot.org prior to applying to the program.